Have you ever wondered how the fear of failure really impacts your life as an Empath?

 Some time ago I came across an article that really resonated with me.
-In short, the article was about a woman’s realization of how she had imprisoned herself with the fear of shame and failure.
+It was about a woman’s realization of how she had imprisoned herself with the fear of shame and failure.
 The business she owned had not been making any money for a long time.
 It was bleeding her dry.
 But because she was so worried of being labelled as a failure, she continued to fight to save the company.

 By holding on, however, she was getting into more debt, becoming more stressed and unhappier.
 Being so caught up with the idea of being ‘seen’ as unsuccessful, she did not listen to the quiet voice within, telling her it was ok to let go.
 Instead, she was tortured by the loud irrational voice of her ego, telling her she must continue to hold on to her business at all costs, because failure was too shameful and she needed the business to justify her place in society.